-(1) Ratios expressed in % LRE take into account the ECB decision of 18/06/2021 declaring exceptional circumstances and therefore allowing the neutralisation of certain Central Bank exposures from the leverage ratio until 1/04/2022.
-CAG's TLAC ratio would have reached 7.5% and the total MREL ratio would have reached 8.7% without taking into account the exclusion of Central Bank exposures.
-(2) Total and subordinated MREL requirements are decisions notified by Resolution Authorities and will be revised periodically.
-(3) As part of its annual resolvability assessment, Crédit Agricole Group has chosen to waive the possibility offered by Article 72b(3) of the Capital Requirements Regulation to use senior preferred debt for compliance with its TLAC requirements in 2022.
+(1) Total and subordinated MREL requirements are decisions notified by Resolution Authorities and will be revised periodically.
+(2) As part of its annual resolvability assessment, Crédit Agricole Group has chosen to waive the possibility offered by Article 72b(3) of the Capital Requirements Regulation to use senior preferred debt for compliance with its TLAC requirements in 2022.